12306ylg/streamlit-blog/README.md

 * icon

-  your avatar path (https:// or local path)
+  your avatar or blog icon path (https:// or local path)
 * name

   your name here